In general, no. It’s incredibly uncommon for one spouse to evict the other in Virginia, and almost never the correct course of action.

-To qualify for a no-fault divorce in Virginia, you must have at least 6 months of physical separation from your spouse before divorce proceedings can continue (or 1 year if you have children).
-If they choose not to leave, you might have to formally evict them from your home.
+To qualify for a no-fault divorce in Virginia, you must have at least one year, or 12 months, of physical separation from your spouse before divorce proceedings can continue.

 File a Protective Order